 Testing different URL destinations – and variations of each – can improve your business significantly.
-Most of all, this can lead to:
+Most of all, it can lead to:

 - Increased understanding of visitor needs.
-The pages your sites visitors react to more positively will, ultimately, tell you what they’re looking for from you and your niche.
+The pages your sites visitors react to more positively will tell you what they’re looking for from you and your niche.